software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/README.md

 - `Md` is the median value of this resource,
 - `min` is the lowest value observed,
 - `max` is the highest value observed.

+## Adjusting fuzzing quality
+By default, Protostar tries to fail a test case within 100 examples.
+The default value is chosen to suit a workflow where the test will be part of a suite that is regularly executed locally or on a CI server, balancing total running time against the chance of missing a bug.
+The more complex code, the more examples are needed to find uncommon bugs.
+Use [`--fuzz-max-examples` parameter](/docs/cli-reference#--fuzz-max-examples-int100) to change the number of examples.